SAP-samples/teched2023-AD267/README.md

 ## Overview

+SAP Build Code
+Last year, SAP launched SAP Build to empower business experts to construct applications, implement automations and compose business sites.
+This year, the Build family is being expanded to offer a powerful shortcut for cloud application development with the introduction of SAP Build Code.

 We will create a new service using the ABAP RESTful Application Programming Model (RAP) in an on-premise SAP S/4HANA system and then create an application using the Cloud Programming Model (CAP) on the SAP Business Technology Platform (BTP)

 ## Requirements